vitest-dev/vitest/docs/config/index.md

 }
 ```

+- **Available for providers:** `'istanbul'`

 Watermarks for statements, lines, branches and functions.
+See [istanbul documentation](https://github.com/istanbuljs/nyc#high-and-low-watermarks) for more information.

 ### testNamePattern